 - You can suspect a severe allergic reaction from a bee sting when it triggers symptoms such as a red, itchy skin rash (hives), accompanied by rapid pulse, dizziness, swollen face or throat, difficulty swallowing or breathing.

 - The above symptoms could also be caused by the sting of insects such as wasps, hornets, and yellow jackets.

 Fire Ant Sting

-• Rash caused by a caterpillar sting occurs within hours after the insect has made contact with the skin.
-Not only the area stung by the insect may develop a rash, but other non-contacted areas may also develop the same.
+- Rash caused by a caterpillar sting occurs within hours after the insect has made contact with the skin.
+Not only does the area stung by the insect develops a rash, but also other non-contacted areas may develop the same.
 This usually occurs when the hair (that contain chemicals that irritate the skin) of the insect becomes airborne.